-After closing their doors to help weather the onset of COVID-19, businesses are gradually welcoming back the customers who are the lifeblood of the Seattle and King County economies.
-This page contains guidance for public health regulated businesses such as restaurants and grocery stores as we safely re-open.
+After closing their doors to help weather the onset of COVID-19, businesses are welcoming back the customers who are the lifeblood of the Seattle and King County economies.
+This page contains recommendations for public health regulated businesses such as restaurants.

-The Governor's Safe Start Proclamation requires employers in King County (in non-healthcare settings) to notify Public Health – Seattle & King County *within 24 hours* if they suspect COVID is spreading in their workplace or if there are two or more confirmed or suspected cases among their employees in a 14 day period.
+Employers in King County must notify Public Health – Seattle & King County if they suspect COVID is spreading in their workplace.

 - Guidance for reopening buildings after prolonged shutdown or reduced operation, CDC